raspberrypilearning/sound-meter/en/quiz1/question_1.md

   --- feedback ---

 Not quite!
-The Logic menu contains blocks for conditional and boolean logic.
+The Logic menu contains blocks for conditional and Boolean logic.

   --- /feedback ---